 No matter how impressive your experience is, presenting your work history in a way that is compelling and draws the attention of recruiters can be difficult.

-A great resume features your achievements.
+A great resume lists your achievements, not your responsibilities.

 A guide to what personal information to include in your CV, no matter where you are applying for a job.